psr-ai/lunar-lander/README.md

 4. Activate virtual env by `source venv/bin/activate`.
 This will activate the virtual env.
 Running python3 will open console with default dependencies from python.
 5. Install dependencies for this project by `pip3 install -r requirements.txt --no-cache`.
 This will install all the dependencies inside the python virtual environment.
 6. Note: Pip will have installed matpltlib, there's an issue with matpltlib with mac os.
 Follow the steps [here](https://stackoverflow.com/a/21789908/5159284) to fix this issue.
+7. If you see related related to "AttributeError: module '_Box2D' has no attribute 'RAND_LIMIT_swigconstant", execute sudo pip uninstall box2d-py sudo pip install box2d-py; More details can be found [here](https://github.com/openai/gym/blob/box2dtests/.travis.yml#L20-L22)

 You are ready!
 We recommend using [pycharm community edition](https://www.jetbrains.com/pycharm/download/#section=mac).
 Once installed, follow the following steps to point project interpreter for pycharm: